 I’m a South African who was born and raised in Soweto.
 I first came to England in 2003 to do a Youth Work diploma in North Devon.
 While there, I met an amazing lady named Janet-Marie, who is now my wife.
 We moved to London in 2008.
 I love being a husband and father more than anything; and I think a meal doesn’t count as a real meal unless it contains meat (fish doesn’t count).
-I started working for The Feast, Tower Hamlets in February 2014, and work 2 days a week.
-I’m excited to see the impact that our work has in Tower Hamlets, as we help young people of different faiths grapple with their own faith, and show them how they can better love their neighbours (of different faiths, nationalities and ethnicities).
+I started working for The Feast, Tower Hamlets in February 2014, and was the longest serving staff member until I left in August 2020 to train for ordination in the Church of England.
+I am happy to continue my involvement with The Feast as a volunteer and continue to be excited to see the impact that our work in Tower Hamlets, as we help young people of different faiths grapple with their own faith, and show them how they can better love their neighbours (of different faiths, nationalities and ethnicities).